Full disclosure: I am a hard-core Little Monster

 Typically you’ll find band interviews and new music announcements on this blog, but I thought it would be fun (mostly for me, maybe for you, too) to review the latest album by my favorite artist.

 The album opens with an incredibly gorgeous orchestration, titled Chromatica I, which listeners eagerly anticipating the Stupid Love music video already heard in the teaser.
-The stage is set for the rest of this record.
+The stage is set for the rest of this record, as we fall through the rabbit hole and into Wonderland.
 We are treated to two other orchestrations in the album, titled Chromatica II and Chromatica III.
 One has to wonder what these transitional pieces may represent.
 Are they chauffeuring us to new areas of Chromatica, to guide us in a new story?
 Time will tell.

 It then transitions to Alice, and we enter the new realm of Chromatica with Gaga.
 This is one of my favorites off of the album.
 In my opinion, Alice will live in the ranks of Dance in the Dark and Scheiße.
 As the first full song on the album, Alice is the perfect way to kick off the journey we as listeners are about to embark on.